Everton appoint Ancelotti as new permanent manager until 2024 | Goal.com

 Ancelotti enjoyed a hugely successful spell in the Premier League with Chelsea between 2009 and 2011, where he won the title and the FA Cup in his first full season with the club.

-The 60-year-old boasts one of the best CV's in football, having also managed Juventus, Milan, Paris Saint Germain, Real Madrid and Bayern Munich.
+The 60-year-old boasts one of the best CV's in football having also managed Juventus, AC Milan, Paris Saint-Germain, Real Madrid and Bayern Munich.

 Ancelotti is one of only three managers in history to have won the Champions League three times - twice with Milan and once with Madrid - with his latest spell at Napoli marking a rare low point in a career full of highs.

-The veteran tactician guided the Italian club to a runners' up finish in Serie A last term, but he was relieved of his duties after a poor start to the 2019-20 campaign.
+The veteran head coach guided the Italian club to second place in Serie A last term, but he was relieved of his duties after a poor start to the 2019-20 campaign.

-Duncan Ferguson will take charge of his final match as Everton's interim boss when Arsenal arrive at Goodison Park on Saturday afternoon, before Ancelotti's reign officially begins next week.
+Duncan Ferguson will take charge of his final match as Everton's interim boss when Arsenal arrive at Goodison Park on Saturday, before Ancelotti's reign officially begins next week.